Improve Couples Communication: Know Your Patterns

 You’ve become aware and done an incredibly important piece of personal work.
 No matter what happens with the relationship you’re in right now, you’re wiser, and you have more power over how you want to respond to conflict as it comes up in your life.

-More often, when you become aware of your default and the impact it has on others, your relationship changes.
+More often, when you become aware of your default and the impact it has on others, your relationship naturally changes.
 No relationship stays the same when one person changes what they are contributing.

 If I ask you right now to describe your negative communication pattern, would you know where to start?